Advice on maggots

 - The first step is to make sure that flies can’t get at your rubbish; in fact wheelie bins are much better at keeping flies out than black bin bags.

 - Fly spray can be effective at helping with flies, but these must be purchased by the householder.

-- If you have a green and a grey wheeled bin, in hot weather you may prefer to get a weekly collection of food waste by alternating which bin you put it in; i.e. one week wrapped in newspaper and put in the green bin, the other week bag it and put it in your grey bin.
+- If you have a green and a grey wheeled bin, in hot weather you may prefer to get a weekly collection of food waste by alternating which bin you put it in; i.e. one week in the green bin and the next week in the grey bin.

 - Never leave food uncovered inside the home – this includes cat/dog food – remember flies may lay eggs on exposed food and in warm weather the eggs can hatch within 24 hours

 - Rinse polystyrene food trays and other food packaging that can’t be recycled before you put it in the bin, this will also reduce bad odours